-Name of Name of Principal Percentage of ownership
+Principal Percentage of ownership

-investors subsidiaries business
+Name of investors Name of subsidiaries business operation 2021.12.31 2020.12.31

-Substatuties operation 2021.06.30 2020.12.31 2020.06.30

-The Kings Town Bank Leasing 100.00% 100.00% 100.00%
+The Company Kings Town Bank Leasing

-Company International

-Lease
+International Lease

-Corporation
+Corporation 100.00% 100.00%

-The WanTai Securities Securities 100.00% 99.51% (Note 1)
+The Company King's Town Securities 100.00% 99.51%

-Company Corporation brokerage (Note $2, 3$) (Note 1, 3)
+Securities Co, Ltd. brokerage (Note $2, 3$) (Note $1, 3$)

-Kings Town Kings Town Intl.
-Construction 100.00% 100.00% 100.00%
+Kings Town Bank Kings Town Intl.
+Construction

-Bank Construction Management

-International Management
+International Lease Construction Management

-Lease Corporation
+Corporation Management

-Corporation -
+Corporation 100.00% 100.00%

-The total profit or loss of the subsidiaries in the three-month period ended June 30, 2021 and 2020 were NTD 5,923 thousand and NTD 5,505 thousand, respectively.
+The total amount of subsidiaries' income from January 1 to December 31, 2021 and 2020 were recognized for an amount of NTD 153,127 thousand and NTD 137,539 thousand, respectively.

-- Note 1.
+Note 1.
 In order to provide clients with a comprehensive and diverse finance service, it is resolved at the board meeting on October 12, 2020 that the Company acquires WanTai Securities Corporation by cash.
 The investment was approved by the competent authority on October 27, 2020.
-The Company obtained control and included the subsidiary in the Group's consolidated financial statements on November 3, 2020. - Note 2.
-On January 5, 2021, the Company acquired the remaining outstanding shares of WanTai Securities Corporation, and it became a 100%-owned subsidiary of the Company. - Note 3.
+The Company obtained control and included the subsidiary in the Group's consolidated financial statements on November 3, 2020.

+Note 2.
+On January 5, 2021, the Company acquired the remaining outstanding shares of WanTai Securities Co., Ltd., and it became a 100%-owned subsidiary of the Company.

+Note 3.
 WanTai Securities Corporation was changed to "King's Town Securities Co., Ltd." as approved by the Financial Supervisory Commission and the Ministry of Economic Affairs on September 7, 2021.